Matt Burton: 2024

 In round 5 of the 2024 NRL season, Burton scored a hat-trick and kicked five goals in Canterbury's 30-26 upset victory over the Sydney Roosters.

 In round 12, Burton scored two tries for Canterbury and kicked six goals in their 44-12 win over St. George Illawarra.

 In round 17 and 18, Burton kicked back to back golden point extra-time field goals for Canterbury which earned them victories over Cronulla and the New Zealand Warriors.

 Burton played a total of 23 games for Canterbury in the 2024 NRL season as the club qualified for finals finishing 6th which was the first time Canterbury had managed to do this in eight seasons.
 Burton played in the clubs elimination finals loss against Manly.

 2025

 In round 2 of the 2025 NRL season, Burton suffered an MCL injury in Canterbury's 40-24 victory over the Gold Coast and was ruled out from playing for at least a month.

-Burton played 21 games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
+Burton played 21 games for Canterbury in the 2025 NRL season as the club finished third and qualified for the finals.
 Canterbury would be eliminated from the finals in straight sets.

+2026

+Burton played 12 games for Canterbury in the 2026 NRL season as the club finished 12th on the table.